Bright Young Librarians | December 2015 |

 Thoughts on the future of special collections / rare book librarianship?

-Any unusual or interesting collections at your library you'd like to draw our attention to?
+Any unusual or interesting collection at your library you'd like to draw our attention to?

 Any upcoming exhibitions at your library?